KDeLaria/bartending-school/README.md

 Visit the [Bartending School](https://kdelaria.github.io/bartending-school/) webpage.

 ## Description
-This website was designed to teach everyone who wishes to learn how to identify the recipe of ingredients are used in various cocktails.
+This website was designed to teach everyone over 21 who wish to learn how to identify the recipe of ingredients that are used in various cocktails.

 ## Installation